josephg/bijective-varint-js/README.md

  * This method might not use all the bytes of the result.
 Use bytesUsed() to
  * figure out how many bytes of the input were consumed by this method.
  */
-export declare function varintDecode(bytes: Uint8Array): number;
+function varintDecode(bytes: Uint8Array): number;

+// --- Bigint variants ---

 /**
  * Encode the given bigint as a varint.
 Returns the encoded number in a Uint8Array.